Grep Fu Basics

 That'd match all lines ending with the char e.

 Suppose you want to match all text that starts with a or b in some file target.txt, what pattern would you use for that?
-There’s more than one way to get the right effect.
-Let’s examine one wrong solution to this:
+There's more than one way to get the right effect.
+Let's examine one way to do this:

 How about matching all lines that have characters 'p or m' or that end with e?
 That can be done with: